 Advantages to using a funky no-sew shopping bag

 Although I mentioned the funkiness of these bags, nevertheless, I’m sold.
-No-sew shopping bags are strong (at least stronger than single-use plastic bags), inexpensive, nonplastic, machine washable, and downright fun.
+No-sew shopping bags are strong (at least stronger than single-use plastic bags), inexpensive, nonplastic, machine washable and fun.

 Our family would prefer to spend money on plastic-free food storage, plastic-free water filtration, and other plastic-free goals.
 Alternately, for those of you who enjoy creative projects, check out your local thrift stores for interesting designs.
-I’m sure you’ll find plenty of old, well-loved t-shirts – hoping in their little (or big) hearts for the chance to become a no-sew shopping bag!
+I’m sure you’ll find plenty of old, well-loved t-shirts—with hope in their little (or big) hearts for the chance to become a no-sew shopping bag!

 For those of you who don’t mind spending a little money, below are some options for reusable shopping bags.
 I’m partial to the natural fiber bags because plastic isn’t biodegradable.

 But bottom line, using a shopping bag made from recycled plastic or a synthetic material is an enormous improvement over single-use plastic.
 I won’t be judging you!
 Hopefully, one day we’ll run out of so much excess plastic.